Opening the Muktamar, Jokowi appreciates Muhammadiyah's role in handling the pandemic - ExBulletin

 Opening the Muktamar, Jokowi appreciates Muhammadiyah’s role in handling the pandemic

-Solo (Kemenag) — President Joko Widodo (Jokowi) opened the 48th Muktamar Muhammadiyah and Aisyiah, at Manahan Stadium, Solo on Saturday (19/11/2022) morning.
+A click.com, Solo – President Joko Widodo (Jokowi) opened the 48th Muktamar Muhammadiyah and Aisyiah, at Manahan Stadium, Solo on Saturday (19/11/2022) morning.

 On this occasion, President Jokowi appreciated the role of Muhammadiyah and Aisyiyah in the management of Covid-19 in Indonesia.
 “To Muhammadiyah and Aisyiyah, I express my highest appreciation for their participation in helping the government deal with the pandemic in the country,” President Jokowi said.